Tony Tighe is Calgary’s most experienced consumer reporter, covering and investigating consumer issues in the city for over 30 years.

-Tighe has been in broadcasting for almost 40 years, working in radio and television, in Ontario, British Columbia and Calgary.
-He joined Global TV in 1999.
+Tighe has been in broadcasting for 40 years, working in radio and television, in Ontario, British Columbia and Calgary.
+He joined Global News in 1999.

 One of Tighe’s biggest stories with Global News Calgary was his coverage of the 2013 Southern Alberta flood where he broadcast live for 12 hours from a flooded community in the downtown area.
 He later did a series of reports about renovation scams and then confronted insurance companies who would not cover some of the flood damages.